NappingPiglet/dicecloud-v2-guide/documentation-for-properties/attributedamage.md

 Tags are used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.

+## Accessible Values

+Note that all values listed here can only be accessed using the `#adjustment.<valueName>` syntax from a child of the property.
+The syntax `#attributeDamage.<valueName>` and any variation on that syntax will not work.

+### amount

+This returns the string entered into the damage field, unparsed.

+### target

+This returns a string, containing the target of the attribute damage.
+Returns 'self' for self, 'each' for roll once for each target and 'every' for roll once and apply to every target.

+### stat

+This returns the variable name of the targeted attribute for the attribute damage.

+### operation

+This returns 'set' if the attribute damage is set to the set operation, and returns 'increment' if the attribute damage is set to the damage operation.

+### amountResult

+Returns an integer containing the parsed value of what is in the damage field.
+If a dice roll has been entered into the field, it will return a string instead, with all parsable portions of the string parsed.